3.1 Investment Objectives

 As an interim target, prior to buying out the Scheme liabilities, the Trustees will aim to target reaching a suitably strong funding level in order to move to an entirely bond (or bond like instrument) based investment strategy when a suitably strong funding level is achieved.
 The Trustees will monitor progress against this target.
 The Trustees will review the investment strategy on a regular basis and aim to de-risk the Scheme investment strategy over time.

 The objectives set out above and the risks and other factors referenced in this Statement are those that the Trustees determine to be financially material considerations.
-Non-financial considerations are discussed in section 5.
+Non-financial considerations such as member views are discussed in section 5.

 3.2 Investment Risk

 The Trustees regard “risk” as the likelihood of failing to achieve the objectives set out above and have, on the advice of Mercer, taken several measures which are set out in this Statement to minimise this risk, over the Scheme’s anticipated lifetime, so far as is possible.